-Under ITAR and AECA laws, misrepresentation by omission of fact can be an issue of contention.
+Under ITAR and AECA laws, misrepresentation by omission of material facts can be an issue of contention.
 Understanding the rules and regulations can put companies in a better position to be proactive and avoid serious civil and criminal penalties.

 Under the law, it is unlawful to use any export or temporary import control document containing a false statement or misrepresenting or omitting a material fact for the purpose of exporting any defense article or technical data or the furnishing of any defense service for which a license or approval is required by this subchapter.
 See also information about export control regulations.

-Any false statement, misrepresentation, or omission of material fact in an ITAR export or temporary import control document will be considered as made in a matter within the jurisdiction of a department or agency of the United States for the purposes of 18 Usc 1001, 22 USC 2778 and 22 USC 2779.
-Forming, and overcome an ITAR defense can be very tricky and requires detailed analyis.
+Any false statement, misrepresentation, failure to disclose material facts,or fraud by omission of material fact in an ITAR export or temporary import control document will be considered as made in a matter within the jurisdiction of a department or agency of the United States for the purposes of 18 Usc 1001, 22 USC 2778 and 22 USC 2779.
+Forming, and overcome an ITAR defense can be very tricky and requires detailed analysis.

-ITAR Defense Under Misrepresentation By Omission in ITAR Cases
+ITAR Defense Under Misrepresentation By Omission of Material Facts in ITAR Fraud Cases